shaarvitripathi2-dotcom/LifeLine-App/README.md

 Mission: Making healthcare assistance accessible to everyone, everywhere

 License:
-This project is open-sourced under the [MIT License](LICENSE).
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Note: This project was originally created for the Samsung PRISM GenAI Hackathon 2025.
-While initially submitted under a team entry, it has since been solely developed, maintained, and presented by me as a personal project.
+Note: This project was originally conceived and developed for the Samsung PRISM GenAI Hackathon 2025.
+While initially submitted under a team entry, it is now maintained and presented as an individual project by Shaarvi Tripathi, who was the sole contributor to its design and implementation.

 <div align="center">
   <b>LifeLine - Because every second counts, and every life matters.</b>